huggingface/diffusers/docs/source/en/training/overview.md

 pip install .
 ```

-Then cd in the example folder of your choice and run
+Then cd in the example folder of your choice and run:

 ```bash
 pip install -r requirements.txt